 Felony Forfeiture Policy

-2. As SCERS is notified or learns about a member’s felony conviction, SCERS staff will investigate the matter to determine the extent of any retirement benefit forfeiture required by law.
+1. The member and the employer have a duty to inform SCERS of a conviction of a work-related felony within 90 days of the conviction.
+Once SCERS is notified of or learns about a member’s felony conviction, SCERS staff will investigate the matter to determine the extent of any retirement benefit forfeiture required by law.

-4. The purpose of staff’s investigation is to assist the Board in the following:
+3. The purpose of staff’s investigation is to assist the Board in the following:

 a.
 Establishing the earliest date of the commission of the subject felony;

 b.
 Establishing whether the felony arose out of or in the performance of the member’s official duties, in pursuit of the office or appointment; in connection with obtaining salary, disability retirement, service retirement, or other benefits; or was committed within the scope of the member’s official duties against or involving a child who he or she has contact with as part of his or her official duties; and

 c.
 Calculating the amount of overpaid benefits, employee contributions to be credited to the member, the appropriate adjustment to future benefits due to the member, and the method and timing of any recovery of overpayments due from the member.

 d.
 If the member is active or deferred: